Giants of Twilight Land. Creatures of the Rim

 oceanico litore obducta est. qui habitant immanes sunt animis atque corporibus, et ad insitam feritatem vaste utraque exercent, bellando animos, corpora adsuetudine laborum maxime frigoris. nudi agunt antequam puberes sint, et longissima apud eos pueritia est. viri sagis velantur aut libris arborum, quamvis saeva hieme. nandi non patientia tantum illis, studium etiam est. (Chorographia by Pomponius Mela, AD 44)

 And they are actually giants.
-If you don't believe it, just Google or Bing ‘tallest people’ and the Netherlands invariably rank as number 1 of our planet.
+If you do not believe it, just Google or Bing ‘tallest people’ and the Netherlands invariably ranks as number 1 on our planet.
 Even taller than the Dinka marsh people of South Sudan.
-Average height of males in this small country is a staggering 1.84 metres, and of females 1.70 metres (Averageweight.co).
-That's not all.
-Men of the Wadden Sea coast, i.e. provinces Friesland and Groningen in the north of the Netherlands, are on average 2 centimetres taller than their fellow countrymen of the south.
-Women are even on average 2.4 centimetres taller than their competitors of the south.
-So, the really tallest men and women this planet has ever seen, live along the coastal zone of the Wadden Sea: Frisia.
+The average height of males in this small country is a staggering 1.84 meters, and of females, 1.70 meters (Averageweight.co).
+That is not all.
+Men of the Wadden Sea coast, i.e., the provinces of Friesland and Groningen in the north of the Netherlands, are on average 2 centimeters taller than their fellow countrymen from the south.
+Women are even on average 2.4 centimeters taller than their counterparts from the south of the country.
+So, the tallest men and women the world has ever seen live along the coastal zone of the Wadden Sea: former Frisia.

-Tall Crusaders - Already in the Middle Ages during the Crusades, the Frisian fighters -together with the Danes- were described as the tall big men from the north.
+Tall Big Crusaders — Already in the High Middle Ages, during the Crusades, the Frisian fighters—together with the Danes—were described as the tall big men from the north.
 Read our post Terrorist Fighters from the Wadden Sea.
-Maybe, those days with a bit more temper than today.
+The Era of the Crusades about this piece of history of Frisia.
+Maybe those days were a bit more temperamental than today.

-Furthermore, when you look at their features you'll notice somewhat long, pale faces, exceptionally long and gangling arms, somewhat curved shoulders, often big ears and noses.
+Furthermore, when you look at their features, you will notice somewhat long, pale faces, exceptionally long and gangly arms, somewhat forward-bent shoulders, often relatively big ears and noses.
 Always huge hands and often blond hair.
-Needless to say, the latter might also be the result of a salty environment which bleaches their head of hair.
+Needless to say, the latter might also be the result of a salty environment that bleaches their heads of hair.
 You could say, taking everything together, they look a bit like that other sea dog Popeye.
-And who doesn't want to look like Popeye?
+And who does not want to look like Popeye?

-Why that other water people that lives along the coasts in Asia, the Sama-Bajao (nicknamed the Sea Gypsies), have developed stronger spleens, is evident.
-But as to why the dwellers of the Wadden Sea region are so tall, is unclear to biologists.
-Of course it's genetic.
-And a rich dairy diet has positive influence on growing taller too.
-But why the feature height became such a strong gene in the evolutionary selection process, they haven't figured out yet.
-Have Frisian women a specific preference for tall men perhaps?
-And if they do, why?
-In general it does seem that taller Dutch men have more offspring, whilst in the US for example, men of average height have more offspring than taller men (Stulp et al 2015).
+That the Sama-Bajau—other water people living along the Asian coasts and nicknamed the Sea Gypsies—have developed larger spleens makes perfect sense, given their lifestyle.
+But why the inhabitants of the Wadden Sea region are so remarkably tall remains a puzzle to biologists.
+Yes, it is partly genetic.
+And sure, a rich dairy-based diet helps stimulate growth.
+But why height became such a dominant trait in the evolutionary selection process of the Frisians is still unclear.
+Do Frisian women have a specific preference for tall men, perhaps?
+And if so, why?
+Interestingly, studies suggest that in the Netherlands, taller men tend to have more offspring, while in the United States, it is men of average height who reproduce more (Stulp et al 2015).

-It's tempting to simply suggest that those dwellers of the tidal marshlands literally had to keep their heads above the water during the many great storm floods.
-If it was not during storm floods, their tallness was needed to stick out of the sucking mud of the salt marshes.
-With their big hands and long arms, they endlessly dragged and moved heavy clay to strengthen, repair, and heighten their terps (to know what a terp is and how to raise one yourself, consult our manual Making a Terp in 12 Steps), and to build or enforce their dykes.
-But also to dig and empty out the infinitely many ditches they had scraped into the landscape in order to get rid of the excess water.
-For many centuries, it was a tough competition.
-If you wanted to survive, you had to move more soil than the sea did.
-Every minute of every hour of the year.
-An important observation is that the height of Dutch people increased specifically since the mid-nineteenth century.
-Still, natural selection can't go that fast, we think, so tall genes must have been in their DNA already.
+It is tempting to simply suggest that the inhabitants of the tidal marshlands had to keep their heads quite literally above water during the many great storm floods.
+And when it was not floods, their height helped them stand out of the sucking mud of the salt marshes.
+With their large hands and long arms, they spent generations hauling heavy clay to reinforce, repair, and raise their terps (for a hands-on guide, see our DIY manual Making a Terp in Only 12 Steps), or to build and bolster the dykes.
+They also dug countless ditches to drain the endless excess water from the land.
+For centuries, it was a relentless contest: if you wanted to survive, you had to move more soil than the sea did—every minute, every hour, all year round.

-Note that cutting ditches into the landscape is even how the tribe's name of the Frisians is being explained.
-See our post A severe case of inattentional blindness: the Frisian tribe’s name.
+Note that the very act of milling or cutting ditches into the landscape is even how the name of the Frisian tribe is thought to have originated.
+For more on that, see our blog post A severe case of inattentional blindness: the Frisian tribe’s name.

-Another interesting fact is that these less well-off but happy Frisians also have the lowest level of trust in the Dutch government.
-Something they share with the provinces of Limburg and Zeeland, and with the east of the province of Groningen.
-'We manage better on our own,' seems to be the general feeling on the edges of the country.
+Another interesting fact is that these less well-off but happy Frisians also have the lowest level of trust in the Dutch central government.
+This sentiment is shared with the provinces of Limburg and Zeeland, as well as the eastern part of Groningen.
+The general feeling on the country’s edges and/or in (former) mining areas seems to be: ‘We manage better on our own.’

 Conclusion

-In other words, just like the other 5,000 weird-looking animal species of the salty twilight land, humans too had to adapt to extreme circumstances and therefore have their own particularities as well.
-If this feels as an understatement, it is.
+In other words, just like the other 5,000 weird-looking animal species of the salty twilight land, humans, too, had to adapt to extreme circumstances and, therefore, have their own particularities as well.
+If this feels like an understatement, it is.

-Note 1 - For the record, the abbreviation of Roald Dahl's book 'The BFG' is often misinterpreted.
+Note 1 — For the record, the abbreviation of Roald Dahl's book 'The BFG' is often misinterpreted.
 It is not Big Friendly Giant, but, of course, Big Frisian Giant.
-The mix-up is understandable since BFG's are, as explained in this post, friendly indeed.
+The mix-up is understandable since BFGs are, as explained in this blog post, friendly indeed.

-Note 2 - In the year 2018, the marionette street theatre Giants of Royal de Luxe visited the province of Friesland.
+Note 2 — In the year 2018, the marionette street theatre Giants of Royal de Luxe visited the province of Friesland.
 The big northerners were truly amazed and still talk about it.
-For the first time in their lives they saw creatures that were even taller than them.
+For the first time in their lives, they saw creatures that were even taller than they.

-Note 3 - This post focuses mainly on the descendants of Mid Frisia, i.e. the provinces of Friesland and of Groningen in the north of the Netherlands.
-It would be interesting to have more data on the heights and tallness of people living along the Wadden Sea coast in the states of Niedersachsen and Schleswig-Holstein (i.e. regions Ostfriesland, Land Wursten, Dithmarshen, and Nordfriesland) in Germany.
+Note 3 — This blog post focuses mainly on the descendants of Mid Frisia, i.e. the provinces of Friesland and Groningen in the north of the Netherlands.
+It would be interesting to have more data on the heights and tallness of people living along the Wadden Sea coast in the states of Lower Saxony and Schleswig-Holstein, i.e., the regions of Ostfriesland, Land Wursten, Dithmarschen, and Nordfriesland in Germany.
 If you have any additional data, please let us know.

-Note 4 – Became interested in a personal encounter with a Frisian?
-Study our post Grassland Conversations, to be prepared and to get the most, or at least something, out of them.
+Note 4 — Became interested in a personal encounter with a tall Frisian?
+Study our blog post Grassland conversation.
+When less is more to be prepared and to get the most, or at least something, out of it.

 Suggested music